ashutosh1919/consistency-models/README.md

 bash checkpoints/fetch_checkpoints.sh
 ```

-Note that the latest version of code has the pretrained checkpoints for 12 different model types.
+Note that the latest version of code has the pre-trained checkpoints for 12 different model types.
 You can add the code in `fetch_checkpoints.sh` whenever you have the new checkpoints.

 Now, we are ready to launch Gradio demo.
 Run following command to launch demo: